 We failed to understand (as did Peter) that you cannot follow Jesus on the basis of human strength and human wisdom.
 We teenagers, like Peter, had not yet fully understood the meaning of Jesus' mission and its implications for our relationship with Christ.
 Jesus calls us to be servants like himself, empowered by His spirit.
 He does not call us to argue over who is the greatest.

 We can, of course, take comfort in what this passage shows us about Jesus' love and compassion toward His followers, even when they fail to comprehend important spiritual truth.
 Jesus knew, for example, that Peter would deny Him within a few hours.
 Yet we see only love and compassion in what Jesus has said to Peter.

 The fact that our Lord is like this should spur us on to guard against any presumption of selfish ambition in our spiritual lives, against our being too sure of ourselves.

 On our first home assignment time back in the USA from Italy I spent a few days with my long-time friend, Glen Jones, who was then the district superintendent of the East Tennessee District.

 Glen Jones was gifted as an evangelist.
 So, he spent some time each year preaching at local church evangelistic events and district camp meetings.
 While I was with him during that home assignment, he told me about an encounter with a young evangelist.
 The young man seemed quite confident that he was a good preacher, equally as good (if not better) than Dr. Jones.
-What the young man wanted to know from Dr. Jones was: How does one get invited to preach in the "big" camp meetings?
+The young man wanted to know from Dr. Jones: How does one get invited to preach in the "big" camp meetings?